yesnik/symfony-guides/config.md

 If we use `%env(SENTRY_DSN)%` syntax, Symfony first looks to see if an environment variable called `SENTRY_DSN` exists.
 If there is not, it then looks for a secret in the vault called `SENTRY_DSN`.
 You should set a value as an environment variable or a secret, but not both.

+**Why do we need Secret Vault?**

+All secrets are stored in the repository and the only environment variable you need to manage for production is the *decryption key*.
+That makes it possible for *anyone in the team to add production secrets* even if they don’t have access to production servers.